discretize/discretize-guides/fractals/silent-surf/index.md

 On the platform is another box of leftover supplies.
 This box gives you <Skill name="Grappling Hook" text="3 Grappling Hooks"/>, <Skill name="Parachute" text="2 Parachutes"/>, and <Skill name="Black Powder Charge" text="1 Black Powder Charge"/>.
 When ready enter the next Wind Tunnel, which weill shoot you onto a zupline above.
 At the end of the zipline you will be dismounted and fall towards more bouncing mushrooms (if you need, use a <Skill name="Grappling Hook"/> (Skill 1) or <Skill name="Parachute"/> (Skill 2) charge to adjust your course).
 The mushrooms will send you into another Wind Tunnel leaving you on another ledge.

-In the distance below, you will see some bouncing mushrooms, make your way over to them using the bundle skills you have availible.
-These bouncing mushrooms will send you into another Wind Tunnel, onto a zipline, which will again discount you at the end, sending you falling to the ground below.
+In the distance below, you will see some bouncing mushrooms, make your way over to them using the bundle skills you have available.
+These bouncing mushrooms will send you into another Wind Tunnel, onto a zipline, which will again dismount you at the end, sending you falling to the ground below.
 Use a <Skill name="Grappling Hook"/> (Skill 1) or <Skill name="Parachute"/> (Skill 2) charge to survive the landing.

 Once again, have two players stand in the white circle to progress the fractal triggering the final checkpoint.
 Thess will arive and open a final portal and the "Survive the corrupted ambushers" event begins.
 Once the ambush has been survived, you will remain in combat until you have fought Corrupted First Mate Dolus.